Infernal0/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task7: a function that prints half of a string, followed by a new line.
 Task8: a function that prints n elements of an array of integers, followed by a new line.
 Task9: a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+Task10: a function that convert a string to an integer. task11 : a program that generates random valid passwords for the program 101-crackme.